 Students have until the 10th day of classes to change to a qualifying program to receive the New England Regional tuition rate.
 Students that change after the 10th day will be eligible to receive the New England Regional tuition rate for the upcoming semester provided that they remain in the qualifying program.
 Students switching to a non-qualifying program on or before the 10th day of classes will be charged out-of-state tuition.

 Please note that a student’s change in residency, either to or from the New England region, may result in review and possible revisions of their financial aid package.
 Students should contact the Financial Aid Office with questions regarding financial aid revisions.

 All undergraduate students are subject to the following fees.
-Please refer to the Bursar’s website for the current amount of fees as well as a full description of fees.
+Please refer to the Office of the Bursar’s website for the current amount of fees as well as a full description of fees.

 General University Fee